hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 9.3.
 Attribute ordering

-If a resource declaration includes an `ensure` attribute, it should be the first attribute specified so a user can quickly see if the resource is being created or deleted.
+If a resource declaration includes an `ensure` attribute, it should be the first attribute specified so that a user can quickly see if the resource is being created or deleted.

 **Good:**